waqasm78/AI-90Days/docs/Day9_DataFiles.md

 | indent=4       | Formats JSON for better readability    |

-✅ You can now work with structured data using CSV and JSON — a crucial skill for AI, APIs, and real-world datasets!
+✅ You can now work with structured data using CSV and JSON - a crucial skill for AI, APIs, and real-world datasets!

-📅 Next: Day 10 - Numpy for AI — learn to work with powerful arrays and numerical data!
+📅 **Next: Day 10 - Numpy for AI** - learn to work with powerful arrays and numerical data!